- General Information for Incoming RC Students

-Applying the principles of immersion and constant practice to language learning, the RC offers its students the opportunity to choose from six intensive language programs: Spanish, French, German, Russian, Latin and Japanese.
+Applying the principles of immersion and constant practice to language learning, the RC offers its students the opportunity to choose from five intensive language programs: Spanish, French, German, Russian, and Japanese.
 Each program takes advantage of the RC’s living/learning environment through the use of lunch tables, where students eat with other intensive learners and their faculty, a coffee hour for relaxed discussion, and, of course, the never-ending banter among students outside of class.

 In the RC Intensive language program students finish the LSA foreign language requirement much faster, due to the accelerated nature of the courses.
 Students take the equivalent of four semesters of language in half the time, and following a proficiency examination, enrich their knowledge of the language in a literature seminar.